The Group of Disjoint 2-Spheres in 4-Space: Unlinking Theorems

 \subsubsection{Accessory spheres revisited}

 Figure~\ref{fig:Accessory-sphere-movie} shows an immersed positive \emph{pre-accessory sphere} (green) supported near the corresponding self-intersection of $f$ (black).
+It is the union of the two green disks (top left and bottom right) together with the homotopy of the green loop snaking from left to right along the top row, then right to left along the middle row, then left to right along the bottom row.
+The pre-accessory sphere is geometrically dual to each of $W$ and $A$ (top second-from-left picture).

 The pair of green-black crossing changes in the top-right picture in the top row of the figure are paired by a Whitney disk $V$ formed from a parallel copy of $A$.
 The pair of green-black crossing changes in the bottom second-from-left picture are paired by a Whitney disk $V'$ formed from another parallel copy of $A$.
 Applying the $V'$- and $V''$-Whitney moves to the pre-accessory sphere yields the positive \emph{accessory sphere} $S_A$ in the complement of $f$.
-(See section~\ref{subsec:w-move-on-acc-disks} for details on using parallel copies of accessory disks to guide Whitney moves.)
+See Section~\ref{sec:w-move-on-acc-disks} for details on using parallel copies of accessory disks to guide Whitney moves.

 A pair of green-green self-crossing changes are visible in the second-from-left picture in the middle row of Figure~\ref{fig:Accessory-sphere-movie}.
 These self-crossing changes correspond to oppositely-signed self-intersections of $S_A$, and from the figure it can be computed that $\lambda(S_A,S_A)=2-x-x^{-1}$ as in the proof of Lemma~\ref{lem:algtop}.